 Initially, this is done using feedback from a Real Time Ultrasound machine where the exact function of the core stabilising muscles can be detected.
 Here we are working on developing Active and Neural control via the core muscles.

-Once these muscles are correctly activated the client is able to progress to a Pilates based strengthening program.
+Once these muscles are correctly activated the client is able to progress to a Physio Group Exercise based strengthening program.

-Pilates based rehabilitation provides an opportunity to restore the structure and function of the core stability muscles, and provide greater efficiency when performing exercises involving the upper or lower body.
-Pilates based exercises are individually tailored to your specific requirements, such as return to sport, or return to work.
+Physio Group Exercise rehabilitation provides an opportunity to restore the structure and function of the core stability muscles, and provide greater efficiency when performing exercises involving the upper or lower body.
+Pilates inspired Physio Group Exercise is individually tailored to your specific requirements, such as return to sport, or return to work.

 Commonly treated injuries